bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ### Fast and reliable

 After over a year of real communities putting real load on Bonfire, we've focused heavily on load testing and performance improvements, so a space stays fast and reliable as it grows from a handful of people to thousands.
+Much of that testing was done in collaboration with [CoQuest co-op](https://coquest.coop/en), who is hosting jacobin.social, and pushed the app hard enough to find where it hurt.

 ## Built hand in hand with communities